 - It is important that you study the equivalent number of credits for fulltime study workload while on exchange.
 Fulltime studies at JU is 30 ECTS.
 You can see the fulltime equivalence in local credits in Intapps/MOA, it differs between the universities.

 - At some universities the credit requirement can differ for bachelor and master level studies.
 Note that it is the level of the course indicated by the JIBS accreditor (Ex G2F, A1N), which decides what credit requirement that will be used in the course transfer.
 Be aware and make sure that you study the equivalence of 30 ECTS/hp.

 The accreditation process usually takes about 1-2 weeks.
 Note that during the summer and Christmas time the process takes longer time due to vacations.

 Be aware that your course approval in Intapps by the accreditors is not to be mixed up with the formal course selection at the partner university that is made in the application process to the partner university, after the course approval.

 2. Be prepared for course options that may change at the start of the semester at the partner university, for reasons such as scheduling conflicts, cancellations and the like.
 Update Intapps if changes occur, and get approval by the accreditor.

 3. The completion of the accreditation (credit transfer) will only be done once you have returned from your studies abroad, all courses have been approved on Intapps, and a copy of your transcript of records (grades) from your host university has been sent to the International Office at Jönköping International Business School.

 4. Please note that you are responsible to make sure that the processes of pre-approval and completion of credit transfer (accreditation) is completed.

 Remember!
-All reviews of courses is done through the system only!
+All reviews of courses are done through the system only!

 Accreditors at Jönköping International Business School